 Our health team review each campers’ medical history and medications.
 Families meet with the medical staff on opening day to review any needs of the campers.
-Our MD travels to camp twice weekly and is available for office visits right at camp.
+Our MD’s are on call and have virtual office visits right at camp.

 - Campers with allergies including some food allergies and environmental allergies can have a great experience at Runoia.

 - Campers with medications get them from the nurses at mealtimes and bedtime as prescribed by their pediatrician.

 - Our health team members are sensitive to both the physical and emotional well-being of our campers and counselors and treat them with respect and confidentiality.

 Our caring team will attend to any on-campus medical need as it arises.
 Their job is to manage health and wellness and assess medical situations requiring a higher level of care.
 They are in contact with our director team on a daily basis and as needs arise.
 They enjoy sharing their sense of humor, too!
 Medical doctors, orthopedist, other medical specialists, dentists and orthodontists are within 5-20 minutes drive and will treat our girls when necessary.
 We have a local ambulance service staffed with trained EMTs available at all times.
 The new Maine General Hospital in Augusta, Maine is our go-to emergency facility.

 Parents are contacted when a child stays overnight in the Health Center, needs to see a specialist, or needs to be started on prescription medication.
 We contact parents or the emergency contact person in the event of an accident or serious injury.